freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/pass-an-array-as-props.md

 ---

 ## Description

 <section id='description'>

-The last challenge demonstrated how to pass information from a parent component to a child component as <code>props</code> or properties.
-This challenge looks at how arrays can be passed as <code>props</code>.
+The last challenge demonstrated how to pass information from a parent component to a child component as `props` or properties.
+This challenge looks at how arrays can be passed as `props`.
 To pass an array to a JSX element, it must be treated as JavaScript and wrapped in curly braces.

 ```jsx
 <ParentComponent>